 Why do text messages occasionally not send to my members?

-Every text message that's delivered across any mobile carrier (e.g., AT&T or Verizon) is evaluated by each company in real-time, and is either rejected as spam or accepted and delivered to the mobile user.
+Every text message delivered across any mobile carrier (e.g., AT&T or Verizon) is evaluated by each company in real-time.
+It is either rejected as spam or accepted and delivered to the mobile user.

-Some guidelines to keep in mind that, though not 100% as carriers use machine learning to constantly change what's approved and what's not, will help with message delivery rates:
+Here are some guidelines (not 100% accurate as carriers use machine learning to constantly change what's approved and what's not) to keep in mind that will help with message delivery rates:

-Bottom line, each message that's delivered to carriers is evaluated in real-time as to whether the message is spam, and is either accepted or rejected immediately.
+Bottom line: each message delivered to carriers is evaluated in real-time as to whether the message is spam, and is either accepted or rejected immediately.
 Carriers constantly evolve and change their opinions on what does - and does not - constitute a "spammy" text message.

 By following the guidelines above, your delivery rates will be as high as possible across the various carriers!